What Are AI Prompts For Teachers?

 Curriculum Compliance

 Align everything with your curriculum.
-AI can help speed up lesson planning, but it should not replace your professional judgment.
+The right AI prompts for teachers can help speed up lesson planning, but they should not replace your professional judgment.
 Use AI as a starting point and adjust the material to meet your curriculum standards, learning goals, and school requirements.

 Focusing On The Human Aspect